timothyb0912/blog/_posts/2022-03-31_Questions-for-introspection-2.md

   from undesired state to desired state, e.g. fear -> excitement or anger?"

-[^1]: Such lists might be generated from the Self-Therapy Journey quizzes or might be curated from their lists and similar ones.
+[^1]: Such lists might be generated from the Self-Therapy Journey [quizzes](https://selftherapyjourney.com/Members/Questionnaire.aspx?Questionnaire=37) or might be curated from their [overall lists](https://selftherapyjourney.com/Pattern/Beginning/List_of_Wounds.aspx) and [similar ones](https://onestopforwriters.com/wounds).